Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks

 \section{System Model}

+The system model is shown in Fig. \ref{Fig. 1} where the source node establishes a main link with UAV and other nodes operating as interferer nodes.
+The source node can send packets toward UAV or enqueue them according to the channel condition.

-In this section, we present the overall system model and analyze different types of channel models (Rayleigh or Rician) for unlicensed UAV operations.
-But before that, we define the LoS probability to determine the type of channel and obtain the path loss according to the LoS probability.
+Next, we define the LoS probability ($P_{LoS}$) to determine the different types of channels and obtain the path loss according to $P_{LoS}$.
+Then, we analyze two channel models (Rayleigh and Rician) for unlicensed UAV operations.